apache/beam/sdks/python/apache_beam/examples/inference/README.md

 torch.save(model.state_dict(), 'BertForMaskedLM.pth')
 ```
 2. Create a file named `MODEL_STATE_DICT` that contains the saved parameters of the `BertForMaskedLM` model.
-3. Create a file named `OUTPUT`.
+3. Note the path to the `OUTPUT` file.
 This file is used by the pipeline to write the predictions.
 4. (Optional) Create a file named `SENTENCES` that contains sentences to feed into the model.
 The content of the file should be similar to the following example:
 ```
 The capital of France is Paris .